jmmk/javascript-externs-generator/README.md

 **Note from the developer**:
 The externs generator works pretty well for a wide selection of JS libraries, but there are many exceptions (see the issues for examples).
 I try to respond to and diagnose issues and I am glad to accept Pull Requests, but I am not actively using or maintaining this.

-If you find that it couldn't properly generate externs, I would advise two things:
+If you find that it couldn't properly generate externs, I would advise:

 1. If you only call a few functions from the library, write the extern by hand
 2. Check out [David Nolen](https://github.com/swannodette)'s work on "Externs Inference":